Editor's note: The following is an example of user-generated content. Have an announcement you'd like to share with our readers? Click here.

-Westchester County and The Volunteer Center of the United Way are calling on those who live and work in Westchester to use volunteer service as a way to pay tribute to those whose lives were lost and were forever changed by the events of
+Westchester County and The Volunteer Center of the United Way, based in Tarrytown, are calling on those who live and work in the county to use volunteer service as a way to pay tribute to those whose lives were lost and were forever changed by the events of

 Across the nation, communities are participating in the, with events that promote volunteerism.
 Here in Westchester, a variety of volunteer activities will take place from Sept.
 9 to Sept.
 15, including blood, book and food drives; art projects; trail and park clean ups; and veteran- and military-outreach.